 It’s Tax Day!
 Whether you like to check it off your list first thing in January or wait until the very last minute to file – chances are you’ve recently given some thought to your tax bill.

 It is no secret the U.S. government uses a huge percentage of our taxes to pay for the military.
 But, let’s put a fine point on what that means…your hard earned money is paying for nukes.
-In 2018, an estimated $19.4 billion of taxpayers’ money went to nuclear weapons.
+In 2018, an estimated $19.4 billion of tases a huge percentage of our taxes to pay for the militaryxpayers’ money went to nuclear weapons.
 That’s $19,400,000,000.
 Those eight zeroes should shock you.
 And, brace yourself: this amount would only increase if the Trump Administration gets what they asked for in their most recent budget request.
 The government is requesting more money from your pocket to pay for new weapons we don’t need, jobs that only make millionaires richer, and an industry that puts all of us at risk.